Bannerboy/gsap-fluid-ken-burns/README.md

 ## How it works

-This script replaces your reference image or div with a canvas.
-The zoomed image is then drawn in this canvas.
+This script adds a canvas in a div with background image.
+The zoomed image is then drawn in this canvas, and removed from the css property background image.
+Here is what it does step by step:

+- Create a canvas
+- Place it inside the div
+- Remove the backgroundImage from that div
+- Draw the image onto the canvas
+- Adds `.scaleTo()` and `.scaleFrom()` methods to the div
+- Returns the div

 ## How to use